yuvi76/node-bazaar/README.md

 - **[Swagger](https://swagger.io/)**: An open-source software framework backed by a large ecosystem of tools that helps developers design, build, document, and consume RESTful web services.

 - **[Stripe](https://stripe.com/)**: An online payment processing platform that allows businesses to send and receive payments over the internet.

+- **[SendGrid](https://sendgrid.com/)**: A cloud-based SMTP provider that allows you to send email without having to maintain email servers.
+SendGrid manages all of the technical details, from scaling the infrastructure to ISP outreach and reputation monitoring to whitelist services and real time analytics.